Blackboard @ Duquesne

 - SafeAssign Plagiarism Prevention Service

-The Blackboard Communities system is by 300 online group communities for faculty and student research sites, university and school committees, campus trainings, and much more.
+The Blackboard Communities system is home to online group communities for faculty and student research sites, university and school committees, campus trainings, and much more.

 Information for Full-Time and Adjunct Faculty Using Blackboard

 - Each semester, Faculty must request their course to be placed on Blackboard through Bb Services.
 Faculty can also request to add additional users (TA, Grader, Co-Instructor) or migrate their content from a previous semester.
 Each of these are separate requests.

 - We offer multiple modalities (face-to-face, webinar and self-guided) of Blackboard Training for Faculty, Staff and TAs.
 Topics range from Blackboard Basics, to more advanced features such as our Beyond the Basics series.
 We also offer training on the Blackboard Grade Center, Collaborate Web Conferencing, SEDONA, SMART, and Prezi

 - Faculty do not need to sign up for Blackboard training prior to requesting their Blackboard course however we strongly reccommend the "Getting Started with Bb 9" training for new users.

 - For a full list of our training offerings visit duq.edu/edtechcalendar

 - If you are Duquesne faculty seeking Blackboard help:

 - Visit www.duq.edu/blackboard and login with your multipass.
 Then select the Blackboard Help Tab to browse our sub-tabs organized by topic.